bbc/genie-starter-pack/docs/development/data-storage.md

 ## Cookies/Local Storage disabled

-In the event a user has disabled cookies/local storage, any attempt to save data will be ignored, and any attempt to retrieve data will return the global settings with default values.

-Games also adhere to the BBC 'Functional' Cookie so a user can opt out of these features.
+Games adhere to the BBC 'Functional' Cookie so a user can opt out of these features.
 Users can manage preferences here: [Manage Cookie Settings](http://www.bbc.co.uk/privacy/cookies/managing/cookie-settings).

 *All games must be prepared to handle this scenario.*